-- Have had infertility of at least 1 to 2 years duration
+- Have had infertility of at least 1 year duration

 Couples with a diagnosed cause of absolute infertility which precludes any possibility of natural conception, and who meet all the other criteria, will have immediate access to IVF on reaching the eligible age range.
-All other couples must have infertility of at least 1 to 2 years duration.
+All other couples must have infertility of at least 1 year duration.

 - The woman must be 34 years or below at time of referral